architect/arc.codes/src/views/docs/en/guides/plugins/sandbox.md

 Run arbitrary operations during Sandbox startup.
 At the time of `sandbox.start` execution, all core Sandbox services are guaranteed to be running.

-> This method is similar to [`@sandbox-startup` scripts](/docs/en/reference/configuration/local-preferences#%40sandbox-startup), but authored in JS, and controlled entirely via plugin.
-If in doubt, we suggest using `sandbox.start` over [`@sandbox-startup` scripts.
+> This method is similar to [`@sandbox-start` scripts](/docs/en/reference/configuration/local-preferences#%40sandbox-start), but authored in JS, and controlled entirely via plugin.
+If in doubt, we suggest using `sandbox.start` over [`@sandbox-start` scripts.

 `sandbox.start` plugins are either async or synchronous functions, and receive a single argument, which is an object containing the following properties: